 Iron had varied uses and was used to make tools and weapons.
 Tin and copper were used to make bronze.
 Silver and gold were used for jewelry and currency.
 Sometimes foreign policy decisions were based on the need for mineral resources.
 For example, Caesar invaded England in part to have access to the rich tin deposits in the country.

-There were many forms of mining the main forms being surface mining and deep-vein mining.
-Surface mining was the most common.
+There were many forms of Roman mining the main forms being surface mining and deep-vein mining, surface mining being the most common.
 Romans would locate veins of minerals on the surface by unleashing a powerful flow of water.
 They would build aqueducts that sometimes could be very long to bring water from rivers and collect them in large tanks.
-Then the water would be released from the tanks, this method being known as hushing.
+Then the water would be released from the tanks, this method of Roman mining being known as hushing.